Dental Care During Pregnancy

 During the last three months of pregnancy, the mother provides the minerals needed to calcify the baby’s teeth.
-These minerals do not come from the mother’s teeth – and there is no truth to the saying a tooth is lost for every pregnancy.
+These minerals do not come from the mother’s teeth – and there is no truth to the old saying ‘gain a child, lose a tooth’.

 The best source of these minerals is from an increased intake of dairy foods (or other calcium-rich foods and drinks) by the mother.
 A nutritious diet and good dental hygiene during pregnancy will ensure that mothers and baby’s teeth will be healthy and strong.

 The surge in female hormones during pregnancy is associated with an increase in gum disease.
 Many pregnant women find that their gums bleed easily during brushing because gums are more sensitive to plaque.
 The effect of this pregnancy gingivitis is first seen when the woman is 12 weeks into her pregnancy, and it may continue through the second and third trimesters.

 If pregnancy gingivitis occurs, a visit to the dentist / dental hygienist is recommended.
 It is best to see your dentist prior to pregnancy so that periodontal health is achieved before pregnancy.
 As well as careful attention to dental hygiene, it is important to visit the dentist more frequently during pregnancy so that plaque or calculus can be removed by with a professional clean.
 This will help prevent gingivitis.